Chapter 0:

 I have reached an age that many consider a turning point in life.
 Or so people would like to say.

-In the merciless heat of summer, most people confined themselves to their homes or the library, tirelessly preparing for final exams, their fates steered by a society where wealth and power reigned supreme.
+In the merciless heat of summer, most confined themselves to their homes or libraries, preparing for final exams, their fates steered by a society where wealth and power reigned supreme.

 — But not me.

-I spent my precious time walking in solitude along a dirt path that led to a secluded part of the woods, where dense green thorny bushes and long, sharp red vines grew, a place where sunlight scarcely penetrated.
+I spent my precious time walking alone along a dirt path that led to a secluded part of the woods, where thorny bushes and sharp red vines twisted together, a place where sunlight scarcely penetrated.
 The air was thick with the steady, droning cries of cicadas, echoing through the trees like a relentless summer chorus.

 — Well, that was not always the case...

-I remember it well, last year, when I first ventured into this strange area.
-I was very cautious then, constantly glancing over my shoulder.
-The rustle of fleeing hares in the bushes, the sudden flutter of birds overhead, and the faint scent of unfamiliar flowers along the narrow trail kept my senses sharp and alert.
+I remember my first visit to this strange area.
+I was very cautious.
+The rustle of fleeing hares in the bushes, the sudden flutter of birds overhead, and the faint scent of unfamiliar flowers along the narrow trail constantly kept my senses sharp.

-But it was not this strange path that I came to cherish.
-Further ahead stood two trees, their branches curving towards each other, which formed a perfect archway, almost like an entrance...
+But it wasn't this strange path that I came to cherish.
+Further ahead stood two trees, their branches curving towards each other to form a perfect archway, a gate.

 To a vast sea of beige and green.

-There, golden wheat and grass swayed gently to the rhythm of the wind.
-In the very centre stood a solitary tree, while its distant peers scattered as if encircling and protecting their queen, reigning in the middle.
+There, golden wheat and grass swayed gently in the wind.
+In the very centre stood a solitary tree, while its distant peers scattered around it, as if encircling and protecting their queen.

 Relief from the burdens of everyday life.

-Relief from the identity I am forced to wear.
+Relief from the identity I had been forced to wear.

-— You could say this sanctuary has become a second home to me.
+You could say this sanctuary had become a second home to me.

 "..."

-Else, wouldn’t that just make existence feel like a meaningless waste...?
+Else, wouldn’t that just make existence... a meaningless waste...?

 "..."